-- To develop Frankston Metropolitan Activity Centre as the commercial, civic, cultural, creative, community and entertainment destination for the South Eastern metropolitan area. - To encourage high quality built form that contributes to safe, engaging and attractive streets. - To facilitate development at a scale that accommodates a mix of uses while respecting the coastal character of Frankston and sensitive interfaces. - To provide visual breaks between buildings that allows for views to the sky and supports sharing of views. - To encourage a diverse range of housing choices that provide for on and off site amenity including affordable housing options. - To reinforce the coastal character through landscaping and species selection. - To strengthen the presence of canopy tree cover. - To encourage environmentally sustainable development. - To encourage building interfaces that promote the safety of adjoining streets through activated frontages and surveillance at upper levels. - To ensure that the location and design of car parks, loading bays and services areas promotes active street frontages, does not dominate public spaces and supports safe use and access.
+- To develop Frankston Metropolitan Activity Centre as the commercial, civic, cultural, creative, community and entertainment destination for the South Eastern metropolitan area. - To encourage high quality built form that contributes to safe, engaging and attractive streets and which provides innovative approaches to dealing with potential inundation. - To facilitate development at a scale that accommodates a mix of uses while respecting the coastal character of Frankston and sensitive interfaces. - To provide visual breaks between buildings that allows for views to the sky and supports sharing of views - To encourage a diverse range of housing choices that provide for on and off site amenity including affordable housing options. - To reinforce the coastal character through landscaping and species selection. - To strengthen the presence of canopy tree cover within private and public land. - To encourage environmentally sustainable development. - To encourage building interfaces that promote the safety of adjoining streets through activated frontages and surveillance at upper levels. - To ensure that development anticipates the impacts of climate change and is resilient to the potential impacts of inundation. - To ensure that the location and design of car parks, loading bays and services areas promotes active street frontages, does not dominate public spaces and supports safe use and access.